noodldocs/noodldocs.github.io/guides/states.md

     <img src="/guides/states/change-state.gif" class="ndl-image large"></img>
 </div>

-If you hover over the output connection of the States node a small popup will show the current value that is being outputted.
+If you hover over the output connection of the **States** node a small popup will show the current value that is being outputted.
 If you click this small popup, you pin the popup so that it stays visible.
-Now you can see the output value change as it transitions from one state to the other.
+Now you can see the output value change as it transitions from one state to another.

-You can connect the outputs of the States node to anything you like.
+You can connect the outputs of the **States** node to anything you like.
 In this example we connected the output to an input where they were both of the type **Number**.
 You can use different types than numbers.
-Add a new **Value** to the States node.
+Add a new **Value** to the **States** node.
 Call it "Background Color" and give it a **Color** type instead of the default **Number** type.
-Then choose two different colors for the two states and connect the output to the **Background Color** of the **Group** node containing the Circle.
+Then choose two different colors for the two states and connect the output to the **Background Color** of the **Group** node containing the **Circle**.

 <div class="ndl-images">
     <img src="/guides/states/color-type.png" class="ndl-image med"></img>